 How our improved activity settings make life better for customer service teams

 We’ve just launched some exciting updates to our activity settings that make Surfboard even more intuitive and flexible.
-These improvements were driven by user research, customer feedback, and breaking down the problem to its core – what is a ‘good schedule’ and why is it so hard to make them with traditional workforce management software or spreadsheets?
+These improvements to Surfboard activities were driven by user research, customer feedback, and breaking down the problem to its core – what is a ‘good schedule’ and why is it so hard to make them with traditional workforce management software or spreadsheets?

 Part of what makes customer service management so complex is its variable nature.
 A well planned schedule that worked today will likely fall short tomorrow.
 Trying to plan for a large team on top of this makes the task of building schedules incredibly daunting.

 A common approach to this problem is to almost ditch the concept of schedules.
 By having your team work on one activity throughout the whole day, you can more easily ensure coverage for each of your channels – at the expense of your team.
 Working on one activity throughout the whole day not only causes burnout, but in turn creates an overall drop in productivity.
 Any benefits of schedules using half or whole day activities are negated by the loss of morale and motivation in your team.

 So how are great schedules built?
 The most obvious part is knowing what your team need to do and when it needs doing, but the secret ingredient is knowing how your team like to work and what makes them motivated – let’s explore both.

 How to create great schedules, the easy way

 First off – figuring out when and what your team should be working on.
 Forecasting your service channels is a great way to do this, but is often complex to configure and time consuming to process into schedules each week.
 Automating this process can free up your time as a leader to focus on supporting your team and their development.
 Surfboard does exactly this, and by defining your own guardrails for each activity, you can control how your forecasted activities are scheduled.